SKA-ScienceDataProcessor/algorithm-reference-library/docs/index.rst

 Algorithm Reference Library
 ***************************

 The Algorithm Reference Library expresses radio interferometry calibration and imaging algorithms.
+The emphasis is on capturing the key algorithms and data models.

 The interfaces all operate with familiar data structures such as image, visibility table, gaintable, etc.